 A roof carrier is often left in place for the sake of convenience, even when it is no longer needed.
-At a speed of 100-120 km/h your car will use about 12% more fuel as a result of the extra wind resistance caused by the roof carrier even when it is empty.
+At a speed of 100-120 km/h your car will use about 12% more fuel as a result of the extra wind resistance caused by the roof carrier even when it is not in use.

-Save electrical energy
+Saving electrical energy